Kamagawa/sprincube/documentation/yml-file.md

 For example, in [istio's official demos](../istio-1.0.2/samples/bookinfo/networking):
 ![](media/officialistiosegreggation.png)

-Each file is a mutation of the virtual services of the 4 services.
+Each file is a variance of the virtual services of the 4 services.
 Because they describe different behavior of the same object, they are separated into different files.
 Putting them in the same file would result in conflict.

 In each of the file, all virtual services are described: